rautars/skylayer/README.md

 # Skylayer
 Minetest utility mod to help manage sky transitions.
 Mod includes smooth transition between users given base sky colors (for plain sky type).
-Tracks multiple skies definitions and display latest one.
+Tracks multiple sky definitions and display latest one.
 Each player have own list of sky layers.

 ## FAQ
 Does this mod support sun or clouds?